spice-herald/QETpy/README.md

 `pip install --upgrade qetpy`

-Be aware, the version hosted on PyPi will likely be an older version than the version on GitHub.
+Beware, the version hosted on PyPi will likely be an older version than the version on GitHub.

-To install the most recent (stable) development version of QETpy, clone this repo, then from the top-level directory of the repo, type the following lines into your command line
+To install the most recent (stable) development version of QETpy, clone this repo, then from the top-level directory of the repo, type the following line into your command line

-`python setup.py clean`
+`pip install .`

-`python setup.py install --user`
+You may need to add the `--user` flag if using a shared Python installation.

 This package requires python 3.6 or greater.
 A current version of Anaconda3 should be sufficient, however a conda environment file as well as a list of dependencies is provided (condaenv.yml and requirements.txt)